ACCLAB/dabestr/cran-comments.md

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There is one downstream package: permubiome.
+There were no errors or issues when `devtools::revdep()` was run.